Speakers/Chairs SCaH 2025

 Martin Dockrell

-Martin is Tobacco Lead for Office for Health Improvement and Disparities.
+Martin was formerly the Tobacco Lead for Office for Health Improvement and Disparities.
 Martin has worked in Public Health since the mid 1980’s when he was involved in HIV prevention work.
-He is a fellow of the Royal Society of Public Health.

 Hanna Ellison